rust-project-primer/book/src/releasing/readme.md

 # Releasing

 Releasing is the process of publishing new versions of software.
-Typically, there is some process around it, which includes throrough testing to ensure that it is bug-free, and the publishing of artefacts (binaries).
+Typically, there is some process around it, which includes thorough testing to ensure that it is bug-free, and the publishing of artefacts (binaries).

 The release process for every project is different.
 Some projects combine